Mastering Distress Tolerance: Essential Skills for Emotional Resilience and Recovery

 • RESISTT: Under RESISTT, you learn to reduce unhealthy urges during times of crisis.

-• TIPP: TIPP is a relaxation technique where temperature, intense exercise, paced breathing, and progressive muscle relaxation techniques allow your mind and body to relax.
+• TIPP: TIPP is a relaxation technique that utilizes temperature, intense exercise, paced breathing, and progressive muscle relaxation techniques to help your mind and body relax.

 • Pros and Cons: You learn to do a cost-benefit analysis to understand the cons of negative behaviors and the benefits you stand to gain by reshaping or coping with them.